 Pick up bags.
 Follow agent.
 Enter lounge ahead of him.
 Turn around to see the door close between us.

 With a long day – and night – ahead of us, we settled down near a charging station and pulled out our computers.
 At least we could get some work done.
-And then a glimmer of sunshine in an otherwise dismal day: We had forgotten that Guayaquil’s departure lounge has free internet access.
+And then a glimmer of sunshine in an otherwise dismal day: Guayaquil’s departure lounge has free internet access.

 It wasn’t long before we realized that we were being watched.
-(It was pretty obvious: Someone wearing a security vest was just sitting there, looking at us.)
+(Not that it was a secret.
+Someone wearing a security vest was just sitting there, staring at us.)
 It finally got the better of me and I walked over.
 “Are they just paying you to sit here and watch us until we leave?”

 So I struck up a conversation about her job.
 Might as well practice my Spanish while we waste a day of our lives in an airport.